cgruver/devspaces-chrome-sidecar/README.md

 The artifacts to build the Chrome sidecar image are located in the `devspaces-chrome-sidecar` folder.

+__Note:__ Before you can use the `devfile` included in this repo.
+You will need to build the Chrome sidecar image.

 How to run the demo:

 1. Start an Angular web app: